-One of history's most tragic lessons is that human beings have a remarkable capacity for abusing their fellow humans.
+One of history's most tragic lessons is that human beings have a remarkable capacity for abusing each other.
 When this abuse is severe enough, and moves beyond the mistreatment of a few individuals, we call it a crime against humanity.
-Crimes against humanity generally refer to any large-scale atrocity committed against a group of innocent human beings.
-They are not crimes of passion, they are crimes of precision.
-They are not the result of accidental, momentary impulses, they are thought out and rationalized.
+These are not crimes of passion; these are crimes of precision.
+They are not the result of accidental, momentary impulses; they are thought-out and rationalized.
 The scale of such crimes cannot be carried out by individuals.
-They require the cooperation and consent of many, many people, and this is exactly what history shows us.
-The most notorious example is the Jewish Holocaust, in which six million European Jews were executed for their racial heritage.
+They require systematic cooperation and consent.
+Crimes against humanity are almost always built on the assertion that certain human beings do not deserve protection under the law.
+The most notorious example is the Jewish Holocaust, in which six million European Jews were executed for their alleged racial inferiority.

-Raphael Lemkin (1901-1959), a Polish-Jewish lawyer, is the man responsible for making the annihilation of entire people groups an international crime.
-In 1933, influenced by his knowledge of the slaughter of Armenians by the Turks in WWI and the recent slaughter of Christian Assyrians by Iraqis, he appeared before The Legal Council for the League of Nations in Madrid and proposed to make the extermination of human groups an international crime, calling such crimes "acts of barbarism."
-His proposal was not accepted.
-Ten years later, in 1943, he coined a new term, "genocide," in an effort to more specifically describe the Nazi attempt to annihilate entire ethnic groups.
-(The term first appeared in publication in 1944 in his Axis Rule in Occupied Europe in a chapter titled: "Genocide").
+Raphael Lemkin, a Polish-Jewish lawyer, is the man responsible for making the annihilation of entire people groups an international crime.
+In 1933, influenced by his knowledge of the slaughter of Armenians by the Turks in WWI and the more recent slaughter of Christian Assyrians by Iraqis, he appeared before The Legal Council for the League of Nations in Madrid and proposed to make the extermination of human groups an international crime, calling such crimes "acts of barbarity."1 His proposal was not accepted.
+Ten years later, in 1943, he coined the term "genocide" in an effort to more specifically describe the Nazi attempt to annihilate entire ethnic groups.
+The term appeared in print for the first time in 1944, in Lempkin's Axis Rule in Occupied Europe.2

 The word "genocide" combines the Greek word for race (geno) with the Latin word for killing (cide).
-The Nuremberg trials, which concluded in 1946, used Lemkin's term "genocide" in their indictment against top Nazi officials who were there convicted for "crimes against humanity."
-In 1948, the United Nations officially made genocide an international crime at the Convention on the Prevention and Punishment of the Crime of Genocide.
-The Convention defined genocide as any of a series of acts designed to "destroy, in whole or in part, a national, ethnical, racial or religious group."
-The acts listed include among others, causing serious bodily or mental harm to members of the group, imposing measures intended to prevent births within the group or forcibly transferring children out of the group.
+The Nuremberg trials, which concluded in 1946, used Lemkin's term "genocide" in their indictment against top Nazi officials who were convicted for their collective "crimes against humanity."3 In 1948, the United Nations officially made genocide an international crime at the Convention on the Prevention and Punishment of the Crime of Genocide.
+The Convention defined genocide as any of a series of acts designed to "destroy, in whole or in part, a national, ethnical, racial or religious group."4 The acts listed include: causing serious bodily or mental harm to members of the group, imposing measures intended to prevent births within the group, or forcibly transferring children out of the group.

-Since then, the term "genocide" has been applied to many other historic and contemporary crimes against humanity (retroactively to the Armenian Genocide).
+Since then, the term "genocide" has been applied to other historic and contemporary crimes against humanity.
 In some instances, such as Pol Pot's Cambodian genocide, the victims have been targeted for non-racial reasons.
 This broadening definition of genocide is reflected in Webster's New World Encyclopedia:

 gen·o·cide - n.